 - Heart diseases including coronary artery disease and heart attack

-What are the effects of sitting too long in the workplace?
+What are the effects of sitting for too long in the workplace?

-Sitting at a desk for long periods of time, alongside environmental factors such as artificial light, and workplace stressors such as meeting deadlines can have a series of negative effects on employee physical and mental wellbeing.
+Sitting at a desk for long periods of time, combined with environmental factors such as artificial light, and workplace stressors such as meeting deadlines can have a series of negative effects on employee physical and mental wellbeing.

-Employers need to educate their employees about the effects of sitting for long periods, and provide them with resources to help them be more active.
+Employers can their employees by offering education on the effects of sitting for long periods, and provide them with resources to help them be more active.
 A ‘movement mindset’ needs to become part of the workplace culture, with those at the top setting an example for all employees.

 A movement mindset isn’t about exercising – it’s about acknowledging that smaller, more frequent bouts of activity are beneficial to our health and taking steps towards moving more.
 In return, this seemingly small change can have huge health benefits.